philipstubbs13/liri-node-ap/README.md

 help | Shows help information for each command.

 ### <a name='arguments'></a> Command line arguments
-<p>For the movie-this and spotify-this-song commands, you can pass an argument specifying the name of a movie (for the movie-this command) or the name of a song (for the spotify-this-song command).These arguments are optional.</p>
+<p>For the movie-this and spotify-this-song commands, you can pass an argument specifying the name of a movie (for the movie-this command) or the name of a song (for the spotify-this-song command).
+These arguments are optional.</p>
 <ul>
   <li>If no movie is passed to the movie-this command, then movie information will be displayed for the movie, Mr. Nobody, by default.</li>
   <li>If no song is passed to the spotify-this-song command, then song information will be displayed for the song, The Sign by Ace of Base, by default.</li>